dominicmkennedy/dominic-site/src/routes/tmp-path-for-ben/+page.md

 In line 4 of the code snippet above, we declare that there must exist some pair of states, called `init` and `final`, which must satisfy the following conditions.
 The `init` state must follow the `initState` predicate.
 `initState` isn't particularly interesting.
 It just states that the boat and all of the animals must begin on the near shore (as per the problem definition).
-Dido, for the `final` state, the animals and the boat must end up on the far side of the river.
+Ditto, for the `final` state, the animals and the boat must end up on the far side of the river.

 Line 8 declares that no state may precede the initial state.
 Line 9 is similar by specifying that no state may follow the final state.
 On line 11, we use a special reachability relation created just for Froglet.
 Here, it defines that starting at `init` and following on to the next state, we must eventually reach `final`.

-The last item in the `TransitionStates` predicate looks intimidating, so I'll break it down.
+The final line in the `TransitionStates` predicate looks intimidating, so I'll break it down.
-The last line states that for every state, 'pre', and for every possible state, 'post' that could follow 'pre', these two states must obey the `canTransition` predicate.
+It declares that for every state, 'pre,' and for every possible state, 'post' that could follow 'pre,' these two states must obey the `canTransition` predicate (`canTransition` is the same predicate referred to in the second difference).
-The `canTransition` predicate encodes parts of the problem relating to state transitions.
 Such as: "In each step, the boat must carry 1 or 2 animals across the river." or "The boat must move during each step." etc.
 In much simpler terms, line 13 says, "Each transition between timesteps must follow the rules laid out in `canTransition`."